 Find some individuals within your company to place on the seed and proof lists.
-This ensures that you and your colleagues will get test versions of the mailing for proofing as well as the actual email when it is sent.
+This ensures that you and your colleagues will get test versions of the mailing for proofing and the actual email when it is sent.

 Additionally, develop seed lists that incorporate a wide variety of Internet service providers to measure delivery and message placement across a large number of domains.

-Some companies may turn to email marketing first because it is relatively inexpensive and makes coordinating and integrating email campaigns and data with marketing in other channels a long-term goal.
+Some companies may turn to email marketing first because it is relatively inexpensive and coordinates and integrates email campaigns and data with marketing in other channels, a long-term goal.
 Even if that is your strategy, it’s important to determine how you will use multichannel marketing as early as possible in the planning process.

 For example, how email marketing data is stored and organized could have a particular bearing on the amount of work required to implement integrated multichannel marketing.
 Accordingly, marketers might want to use something other than an email address as a unique record identifier.

-You should plan for your email marketing efforts to become a central and integrated part of your overall corporate marketing.
+It will help if you plan your email marketing efforts to become a central and integrated part of your overall corporate marketing.
 Mapping out the data you want to collect and how it will be organized is vital to ensuring success and efficiency down the road.

 Create a powerful email marketing funnel for leverage

 An email marketing funnel or known as triggered continuity campaigns, allowing your mailing to be triggered by an event, such as a customer click-through or an elapsed timed event, is referred to as a triggered mailing.
-There are some free email marketing automation tools that offer free subscription if you are just about starting your online venture.
+Some free email marketing automation tools offer free subscription if you are just about to start your online venture.